Manado Diving Holidays

 If you can see past the blandness of the new retail blocks being erected on the reclaimed land on the seafront of Manado city centre, the city does harbour a few buildings of interest.
 There is some interesting Chinese architecture to be found with temples and traditional shops dotted in and around the markets area, most notably the 19th century Ban Hin Kiong temple.
 This is the oldest temple in east Indonesia and is the worship place of Buddhist believers and can be found on Jalan Panjaitan in the city centre.

-Additionally, there are a number of sightseeing options available in other parts Sulawesi.
+Additionally, there are a number of sightseeing options available in other parts of the island.
 Here's a list of things to do in Sulawesi.

 Restaurants and Entertainment

 The waterfront has seafood restaurants and stalls galore, offering intrepid visitors a taste of Minahasan cuisine.
 Some like it hot and, if you are one of them, check out the Ikan Tude, a traditional fish recipe which will blow you away.
 Hot dogs here mean just that.
 Barbecued pooches are not uncommon fare in the market.
 Bats, rats and various other stomach churners are neatly laid out for your perusal.
-Just help yourself!
+You're on vacation, just help yourself!

 Throughout the city you can find natural wood carvings and weavings in Minahasan style including savage-looking men replete with a shock of horse hair.
 Traditional tribal penis gourds could make an interesting present for the folks back home.
 They are elongated cone shapes, sharpened to a fine point so you need to be handled carefully or you might just feel a bit of a prick.